sonhador/Gemfire/load-gen/README.md

 What It Does
 ----
 a) Reads and analyzes files in 'localDir' to partition read-points.
-The number of paritions will equal to 'numberOfThreads', and threads will be alloted to each file in proportion to their file-size.
+The number of partitions will equal to 'numberOfThreads', and threads will be alloted to each file in proportion to their file-size.

 b) For each partition will be created a thread for read and load-generation.